gravity-ui/uikit/src/hooks/private/useRadioGroup/README.md

 # useRadioGroup

-The `useRadioGroup` hook need to generate props for radio group element
+The `useRadioGroup` hook need to generate props for radio group control

 ## Properties